odoo/documentation/content/developer/howtos/upgrade_custom_db.rst

 For this, install the custom modules, one by one, in an empty database of the new Odoo version and fix the tracebacks and warnings that arise from that.

+.. todo:: Add examples or references to PR such as attrs change

 This process will help detect issues during the installation of the modules.
 For example:

 - Invalid module dependencies.